-It's made from lightweight aluminium, comes in range of colours – copper, black, silver, gold and rose gold – and has a handy carrying clip.
+It's made from lightweight aluminium, comes in range of colours – copper, black, silver, blue and rose gold – and has a handy carrying clip.

 The Pogo Connect 2 comes with a standard rubber tip and sold in a pack of two.
 But, there are six interchangeable tips that you can buy separately, including note-taking tips, precision tips, a premium brush tip, straight brush tip, and angled brush tip, all of which are pressure-sensitive.

 This stylus is compatible with iPad Air 1 & 2; iPad Mini 1, 2 & 3; and iPad 3 & 4, but not with iPad Pro or iPad mini 4.